 The Denali Commission Act of 1998 established the Denali Commission to deliver a wide range of services to Alaska in the most cost-effective manner by reducing administrative and overhead costs.
-As part of the act, the Commission provides job training and other economic development services in rural communities, with a focus on promoting development in rural Alaska and on providing key infrastructure, such as power generation and transition facilities, modern communication systems, and water and sewer systems.
+As part of the Act, the Commission provides job training and other economic development services in rural communities, with a focus on promoting development in rural Alaska and on providing key infrastructure, such as power generation and transition facilities, modern communication systems, and water and sewer systems.

-Since its enactment, the Denali Commission Act of 1998 has been updated several times, expanding its mission to include the planning and construction of health care facilities and the establishment of the Denali Access System Program to support surface transportation infrastructure and waterfront transportation projects.
+Since its enactment, the Denali Commission Act of 1998 has been updated several times, expanding the Commission's mission to include the planning and construction of health care facilities and the establishment of the Denali Access System Program to support surface transportation infrastructure and waterfront transportation projects.

-The Commission oversees six program areas: Energy, Health Facilities, Sustainable Priorities for Alaska Rural Communities, Training, Transportation, and Water and Sanitation Energy Efficiency.
+The Commission oversees five program areas: Energy, Health Facilities, Sustainable Priorities for Alaska Rural Communities, Training, and Transportation.
 The only program currently receiving direct appropriations is the Commission's Energy Program.